 - Ambien — people report feeling “drugged” dizzy, tired, drowsy, lightheaded, and uncoordinated when on Ambien, among other side effects.
 These are all not conducive to safe driving.

 These side effects are important to be aware of, but you should also verify if any new medication you’re taking will interact with other medications or alcohol.
 Be sure to talk to your doctor or pharmacists for more information.

 As a reminder, even a valid prescription won’t prevent you from getting a DUI, if you’re pulled over while under the influence of any of these or other drugs.

 Many of these drugs are not meant to be paired with alcohol, and using both alcohol and prescription drugs can result in a severely impaired state.
 Some prescription drugs, for example, make you feel the effects of alcohol much sooner.
-Thus, if you are normally able to drive after one or two drinks, you shouldn’t if you are taking any prescriptions.
-They can cause you to feel or act much more intoxicated than you are.
+Thus, if you are normally able to drive after one or two drinks, you should not if you are taking any prescriptions.